Loading

 History

-The intent to construct the temple was announced by church president Russell M. Nelson on October 7, 2018.
-The Yigo Guam Temple was announced concurrently with 11 other temples.
+The intent to construct the temple was announced by church president Russell M. Nelson on October 7, 2018, concurrently with 11 others.
 At the time, the number of the church's total number of operating or announced temples was 201.

-On May 4, 2019, a groundbreaking to signify beginning of construction was held, with Yoon Hwan Choi, who was then president of the church's Asia North Area, presiding.
-On January 12, 2022, the LDS Church announced that a public open house is scheduled for May 4 through 14, 2022, excluding Sunday.
+On May 4, 2019, a groundbreaking to signify beginning of construction was held, with Yoon Hwan Choi, president of the church's Asia North Area, presiding.
+On January 12, 2022, the LDS Church announced that a public open house would be held from May 4 through 14, 2022, excluding Sunday.
+To commemorate the temple’s completion, church members in Guam held a cultural celebration on May 20, 2022, during which young members performed dance and musical numbers.
 The temple was dedicated by David A. Bednar on May 22, 2022.
 The temple was built to serve 9,600 members living in Micronesia, including Saipan, Guam, Palau, and the Federated States of Micronesia.

 The temple was closed for two months in 2023 after being flooded in May by Typhoon Mawar.